ffund/intro-ml-tss21/slides/1-intro-ml.md

 What are some benefits of predicting course grade using the data-driven approach?

+* if the "rules" are complicated, may be difficult/error-prone to encode them as a computer program.
 * it's easy to update with more experience or if the "world" changes.
 For example:
   * if over time the quality of admitted students goes up and I give higher grades, the system that predicts the mean of last semester's scores will "track" with that.
-  * if I didn't have many students with poor programming background the first semester, but I do the second semester, I will be able to predict their performance better in subsequent semesters.
+  * if I didn't have many students with poor programming background the first semester, but I do the second semester, I will be able to predict their performance better next time.
 :::

 :::

 ::: {.cell .markdown}

 ## Machine learning problems